 Jazz piano can be a fun but difficult thing to learn.
 In this article, we’ll break it down by helping you master some essential jazz piano chords.
 Here are four tips to get you started!

 How to Play Jazz Piano Chords & Chord Progressions

-1. Know your theory: In order to even think about jazz piano, your music theory has to be strong:
+In order to even think about playing jazz piano, your music theory skills have to be strong:

 - Practice playing major seventh, dominant seventh, minor seventh, half and fully diminished seventh chords in root position across the keyboard.

 - Practice major ii V I chord progressions (ii minor 7th, V dominant 7th, and I major 7th) and minor ii V i chord progressions (ii half diminished, V dominant 7th, and i minor 7th) in all 12 keys.

 - Be aware of all the possible chord symbols: Major 7ths (Cmaj7, C△, CM7), Minor 7ths (Cmin7, C-7, Cm7), and half-diminished 7ths (Cmin7♭5, C∅).
 Luckily, dominant 7ths and fully diminished 7ths only are notated one way (G7 and G° respectively).